 - CPA Canada’s provincial institutes; and

 - the accounting profession at large.

-Twelve voting and two non-voting members make up PSAB’s membership.
+Between 10 and 12 volunteer members make up PSAB’s membership.
 View current PSAB members.

 PSAB’s membership consists of:

 - prominent public accountants with public sector experience;

 - chief financial officers of local governments and government organizations;